Amos47/2400/Chapter_1.md

 [Interested?](http://www.businessdictionary.com/definition/information.html)

+Let's move on to knowledge.

 ### Knowledge

 **Figure KS.
 Definition of knowledge (know) from Visual Thesaurus**

 ![visualthesaurus.com Definition of know](https://raw.githubusercontent.com/robertriordan/2400/master/Images/vt_know.PNG)

-How about knowledge?
 The [Visual Thesaurus](http://www.visualthesaurus.com/ "Visual Thesaurus") cogently defines *know* (a richer context is provided than if we asked for a definition of knowledge) as: "The psychological result of perception and learning and reasoning."
 So this definition explicitly excludes machines from having the capacity to *know something* since it refers to a "psychological result."
 Pity...

 But let's look at this visual for a second.
 Note how rich it is.
 Note how many nodes are of interest to us here.